BourbonCrow/email/README.md

 ## How To Use with Cloudflare Worker

-1. Make sure your domain is on [Cloudflare](https://dash.cloudflare.com/) by either registering it there or changing nameserver on your registrars to cloudflare name servers.
+1. Make sure your domain is on [Cloudflare](https://dash.cloudflare.com/) by either registering it there or changing nameserver on your registrar to cloudflare name servers.

 2. Click on Workers & Pages > Overview and `Create Worker` and name it whatever you like and deploy.